oemof/oemof-solph/CONTRIBUTING.rst

 Documentation improvements
 ==========================

-oemof.solph could always use more documentation, whether as part of the official oemof.solph docs, in docstrings, or even on the web in blog posts, articles, and such.
+oemof-solph could always use more documentation, whether as part of the official oemof-solph docs, in docstrings, or even on the web in blog posts, articles, and such.

 Feature requests and feedback
 =============================

-The best way to send feedback is to file an issue at https://github.com/oemof/oemof.solph/issues.
+The best way to send feedback is to file an issue at https://github.com/oemof/oemof-solph/issues.

 If you are proposing a feature: